SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 ### Assigning application access permissions

-To assign applications to particular users and user groups, visit the "Application access" section of that user or user group.
-The application access section is not visible, if the user or user group already has access to all applications.
+To assign applications to particular users and user groups, go to the "Application access" section of that user or user group.
+The application access section is not visible if the user or user group already has access to all applications.
 The section shows marketplace applications and own applications.
 Marketplace applications are generally subscribed applications for your account.
-Own applications are applications that you added to your account, see [below](#applications).
+Own applications are applications that you added to your account, see [Applications](#applications).
 Check all applications that should be made available to the user or user group.

 <img src="/guides/users-guide/applicationaccess.png" alt="Application access" style="max-width: 60%">

 ## <a name="applications"></a>Managing applications

 Besides the available applications, you can also provide own applications in your account by checking the "Own applications" menu.
 These applications can be "Smartapps" or generic HTML5 applications.
 “Smartapps” applications are HTML5 applications that can be extended by adding plugins.
-When deploying plugins, the plugins are deployed into a specific application.
+When deploying, the plugins are deployed into a specific application.
 For example, a plugin might add a specific widget to the Cockpit dashboard.

-Plugins can only be added to own applications, because the application itself is modified when adding the plugin.
+Plugins can only be added to own applications because the application itself is modified when adding the plugin.
 When adding a plugin to subscribed applications, the application must be cloned first into an own application.
-Afterwards the plugin can be added.
+Afterward the plugin can be added.
 This process is supported by the Administration Application wizard.

 > "Smartapps" insert the plugin into the application.
 This has changed from the old Smartapps referencing plugins stored in other applications.